Kablan-ASBN/sonar-object-detection/README.md

 Sidescan sonar images are often noisy and inconsistent across different environments.
 This makes it difficult for object detection models to generalize and also makes manual annotation costly and time-consuming.
 The goal of this project was to develop a pipeline that:

 * Uses transfer learning to reduce training time and the need for large amounts of labeled data
 * Applies preprocessing techniques to clean and enhance low-quality sonar images
 * Evaluates how denoising and augmentation affect model performance
-* Applies domain adaptation (DANN/CDAN) to improve generalization across different underwater terrains
+* Applies domain adaptation (DANN) to improve generalization across different underwater terrains
-* Optionally explores few-shot learning for future extension
+* Few-shot learning was omitted because of time limitations and the significant learning curve needed to effectively implement the technique.

 All models were implemented using PyTorch and torchvision.
 The sonar dataset was converted to Pascal VOC format and used to train multiple versions of Faster R-CNN.
 All training, evaluation, visualization, and preprocessing scripts are structured for reproducibility.